cpanelplugins/cpanelplugins.com/blog/2022-10-10-cpanel-certified-partner-accreditation-exam-cpcp-answers/index.md

 ---

+All of the following are features of the developer license except …

+- production accounts are forbidden

+---

 While not advised, which port would you use for unsecured API calls to a specific cPanel account?

 - 2082

+---

+WHM plugins MAY BE available to which types of accounts?

+- Root or Reseller

 ---